Sir David Amess: MPs' security being reviewed at pace, says Commons speaker

 He added he was "working closely and at pace" with the Home Office and police to find options.

-Sir Lindsay also called for a "kinder" political discourse "based on respect" and an "end" to "the hate which drives... attacks" against MPs.
+Sir Lindsay also called for an end to "the hate which drives... attacks" against MPs.

+"If anything positive is to come out of this latest awful tragedy," he said, "it is that the quality of political discourse has to change.
+The conversation has to be kinder and based on respect."

 What security is currently in place?